djwillcaine/DogeChat-Bot/README.md

 		// Handle what to do with the command here.
 	});

-`data` contains an object with some information about the message received.
+`data` is an object containing some information about the message received.

   * `user` - The user who sent the message
-  * `message` - A neatly formatted version of the message received
+  * `message` - A neatly formatted version of the message received with the command omitted
-  * `messageArray` - An array containing the message split up by spaces to make handling parameters easier
+  * `messageArray` - An array containing the message split up by spaces to make handling parameters easier with the command omitted
+  * `command` - The command that has been executed, for example `!help`
   * `room` - The room in which the message was posted
   * `timestamp` - An ISO-8601 formatted datetime string of when the message was sent